Skip to main content

 1. Communications and Outreach for Equity Activities

 Work is already underway.
-The NEC has started by carefully examining NCI policies and practices that may contribute to structural racism or hinder equity, diversity, and inclusion at NCI as well as within the cancer research workforce.
-The NEC also recognizes that community input is critical to achieving its goals, so another initial step is to engage with stakeholders from inside and outside the institute.
+The EC started by carefully examining NCI policies and practices that may contribute to structural racism or hinder equity, diversity, inclusion, and accessibility at NCI as well as within the cancer research workforce.
+The EC also recognized that community input is critical to achieving its goals, so another initial step is to engage with stakeholders from inside and outside the institute.

 NCI has posted opportunities to get involved in its equity efforts.

-In support of the UNITE Initiative, the NIH Office of Equity, Diversity, and Inclusion (EDI) released NIH workforce demographic data, including for NCI, for the end of FY 2021.
-The data include a high-level workforce snapshot by race and ethnicity; sex; and disability status for FTE employees (contractors, fellows, trainees, and Commissioned Corps are not included).
+In support of the UNITE Initiative, the NIH Office of Equity, Diversity, and Inclusion (EDI) released NIH workforce demographic data, including for NCI, for the end of FY 2023.
+The data include a high-level workforce snapshot by race and ethnicity; sex; and disability status for Full-Time Employees (contractors, fellows, trainees, and Commissioned Corps are not included).
 The workforce data will be updated and posted annually to help guide NIH’s EDI efforts.

 How We're Tracking Our Progress